The ultimate Gravity SMTP guide: Everything you need to know

 - Has a very low free plan limit that won’t be enough for most sites.
 You’ll almost certainly need a paid plan.

-- Paid plans can be a little more expensive than Mailgun and SendGrid.
+- Paid plans can be more expensive than other services, so you are paying for the quality.

 SendGrid